Pioreactor/docs.pioreactor/developer-guide/03-Automations/02-writing-automations-1.md

 ...
 ```

-This says that the class attribute `target_od` is a float, is editable via MQTT (so it can be changed using the web interface), and it has units AU ("arbitrary units").
+The associated metadata says that the class attribute `target_od` is a float, is editable via MQTT (so it can be changed using the web interface), and it has units AU ("arbitrary units").

 Next, we define how to initialize our class.
-Here we can add settings we want to accept from the user: what is our target optical density.
+Here we can add settings we want to accept from the user: what is our initial target optical density.
 Note the boilerplate `**kwargs`, and `super()` are important.

 ```python
     def __init__(self, target_od, **kwargs):